Wallasey Soroptimists – Our Projects (Programme Action)

 Local: Clatterbridge Cancer Charity – Healthcare

-We donate some of our takings each time we have a stall selling our craft items.
-We recently donated an additional £300 to the Charity.
+We donate some of our takings each time we have a stall selling our craft items plus we donate additional fund to the Charity during the year.
 This money can help the Charity support women who have lost their hair through cancer treatment with funds to purchase good quality wigs – it all helps with a woman’s psychological health.

-The Charity’s Fundraising Manager Elspeth was our speaker at our September social meeting.
+The Charity’s Fundraising Manager Elspeth was our speaker at our September 2017 social meeting.
 She presented Immediate Past President Stella with a certificate giving our running total of donations at £650.
 A cheque for £100 was presented at the meeting adding to that total.
-As of early 2018, we have donated a total of £970
+As of September 2019, we have donated over £1690 to the charity.
+It costs £60 for a wig – so we’ve supported over 26 women’s self esteem and confidence.

 Local: Wirral Food Bank – Food security & Healthcare